What is Quality Management?

 1. Customer Focus

 The primary focus of any organization should be to meet and exceed the customers’ expectations and needs.
-When an organization can understand the customers’ current and future needs and cater to them, it results in customer loyalty, which in turn increases revenue.
-The business is also able to get new customer opportunities and satisfy them.
+When an organization can understand the customers’ current and future needs and cater to them, that results in customer loyalty, which in turn increases revenue.
+The business is also able to identify new customer opportunities and satisfy them.
 When business processes are more efficient, quality is higher and more customers can be satisfied.

 Good leadership results in an organization’s success.
 Great leadership establishes unity and purpose among the workforce and shareholders.
-Creating a thriving company culture provides an internal environment that allows employees to fully utilize their potential and get actively involved in achieving its objectives.
-The leaders should involve the employees in setting clear organizational goals and objectives.
-It motivates employees, who can significantly improve their productivity and loyalty.
+Creating a thriving company culture provides an internal environment that allows employees to fully realize their potential and get actively involved in achieving company objectives.
+Leaders should involve the employees in setting clear organizational goals and objectives.
+This motivates employees, who may significantly improve their productivity and loyalty.

 3. Engagement of People

 Staff involvement is another fundamental principle.
 The management engages staff in creating and delivering value whether they are full-time, part-time, outsourced, or in-house.
 An organization should encourage the employees to constantly improve their skills and maintain consistency.
 This principle also involves empowering the employees, involving them in decision making and recognizing their achievements.
 When people are valued, they work to their best potential because it boosts their confidence and motivation.
 When employees are wholly involved, it makes them feel empowered and accountable for their actions.

 4. Process Approach

 The performance of an organization is crucial according to the process approach principle.
-The approach emphasizes on achieving efficiency and effectiveness in the organizational processes.
+The approach principle emphasizes achieving efficiency and effectiveness in the organizational processes.
 The approach entails an understanding that good processes result in improved consistency, quicker activities, reduced costs, waste removal, and continuous improvement.
-An organization is enhanced when leaders can manage and control the inputs an0.d the outputs of an organization, as well as the processes used to produce the outputs.
+An organization is enhanced when leaders can manage and control the inputs and the outputs of an organization, as well as the processes used to produce the outputs.

 5. Continuous Improvement